JohnKeysCloud/odin-computer-science/misc-notes/tools-notes/git/gitInWereGoingForARide.md

 You could also push your branch to `origin` without rebasing first; However, not without some implications.
 This is not to say that it isn't viable workflow, as this method is demonstrated in The Odin Projects official documentation regarding pull requests.
 These implications include, but are not limited to: potential merge conflicts, outdated changes, less clean commit history.
 Rebasing prior gives us the opportunity to test your branch with the latest changes from the upstream repository before making your pull request.

-#### Process Overview (18+, this section is a little vulgar)
+#### Process Overview
 1. Once you have the repo forked and cloned, and the upstream remote has been set, you can begin working on your issue.
 2. Create and check out your branch and get to fuckin' on those keys.
 3. Commit often as you work.
 4. Sync your work with the upstream remote every so _any_ chance you get.
 5. When you're ready to play with others/submit your work for integration, you can either push your branch to the forkin' (forked) repo… or you can apply your work atop the main branch via `rebase`, and handle any conflicts before shoving it up `origin`'s ass (your remote forked repository) via `push`.
 6. After pushing that shit, go to your forked repo on the Hub (No. Not that one.
 GitHub), and click the **Compare & pull request** button.
-If you have multiples of this button, be sure to click the one for the correct branch.
+If you have multiples of this button, click the one for the correct branch.
 If you don't see the button, click the branch drop down menu and then select the branch you just pushed from your local clone.
 7. Once you have switched to the correct branch on GitHub. click the "Contribute" dropdown and then click the **Open Pull Request** button.
 8. If there is a PR template, fill it out completely & correctly (Not adhering to the templates guidelines will delay the integration of your work and get your maintainers tight).
 9. **Submit Dat Shit!**
 10. Go for a walk and wait for a a wild maintainer to appear, responding either with comments, change requests or dopamine notifications (approval followed by a merge).

+---

 🥸 MK: "Get stamps. for internat."